Innopolis-Robotics-Society/FaceGuardV3/docs/customer-handover.md

 ## 5. Operational Notes for Normal Use

-- **LED feedback logic:**
+- **LED feedback during recognition:**
-  - Yellow, blinking: system is actively attempting to recognize a face
+  - Yellow, blinking: the system is actively attempting to recognize a face
-  - Yellow, solid 5s: bad frame or poor lighting, user must look straight ahead
+  - Yellow, solid for 5 seconds: poor lighting or a blurry frame, the person should look straight ahead
-  - Blue, solid 5s: access granted, door unlock signal sent
+  - Blue, solid for 5 seconds: access granted, the person was recognized
-  - Red, solid 5s: access denied, face not recognized
+  - Red, solid for 5 seconds: access denied, the face was not recognized
+  - No LEDs lit: no one is currently in front of the camera
+- **LED feedback during employee registration:** all three LEDs (yellow, red, blue) light up together during registration and for 3 seconds afterward.
 - **Temporary access auto-expiry:** employees with temporary access are validated against their start and expiration dates.
 Access is automatically denied outside this window, no admin action needed.
 - **Log management:** access logs are retained in the local database.
 The system automatically prunes logs older than 3 days to preserve storage on the Raspberry Pi.